-Anthony Davis Injury Update: Lakers Star Returns To NBA Finals After Injury Feared To Be Achilles Tear
+Anthony Davis Injury Update: Lakers Star Returns To NBA Finals After Torn Achilles Scare

 — Mike Trudell (@LakersReporter) October 10, 2020

 Despite the scary moments and his obvious pain, Davis did not go to the locker room and was seen pacing the sidelines between the first and second quarter of Friday’s contest, tweeted ESPN reporter Dave McMenamin.

 He added that Davis was starting the second quarter on the bench, but others noted that he is available to return.
+The 2020 NBA Defensive Player of the Year did return to the court, and did not appear to have any obvious impact from the painful incident.
+He had 13 points at halftime, adding seven rebounds and two assists.

+For many, the ailment initially appeared to be reminiscent of the one that Kevin Durant suffered in the 2019 NBA Finals.
+The Golden State Warriors star went down in Game 5 against the Toronto Raptors, his first time back after being sidelined for more than a month with a strained right calf.
+Durant later underwent surgery to repair a torn Achilles, and he missed the remainder of the series along with the entire 2020 season.